 Gifts for foodies

-Many restaurants are closed for dine-in, but check in to see if any are offering delivery as an alternative.
+Many restaurants are closed for dine-in, but check in to see if any offer delivery as an alternative.
 Gift cards to your favorite eateries make great gifts.
 Otherwise, get inspired by those hours of Top Chef you’ve been binging in isolation.

 - Handcrafted wooden cooking tools from the family behind Old World Kitchen (📚Bonus: Read their story)